netslutter/termux-elf-cleaner/README.md

 <h1><b>WARNING: This repo is strictly for Android 5.x</b></h1>
 This repo is targated for Android 5.x , hence it removes dynamic section entries that are not supported in Android 5.x.
 Some of which are supported/may be required in Android 6.0 and later versions.
-So it is advised not to use this tool IF you are running Android version higher than 5.x.
+So it is advised not to use this tool IF you are running Android version 6.0 or higher.

 # Description
 When loading ELF files, the Android linker warns about unsupported dynamic section entries with warnings such as: